orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Actually Running
 - Store objects in cache, but which ones do we use for then providing the value?
 Might not be constant.

 ---

+Building, just from the perspective of some directory; it resolves everything inside it.
+Force entrypoints to be flagged.

+---